openssl rsa -in path/RHN-ORG-PRIVATE-SSL-KEY

-If you need to change the hostname or IP address of your Satellite server, the
+If you need to change the hostname or IP address of your Red Hat Satellite server, the

 To use the

-satellite-hostname-rename requires one mandatory argument, which is the IP address of the Satellite server, regardless of whether the IP address will change along with the hostname or not.
+spacewalk-hostname-rename requires one mandatory argument, which is the IP address of the Red Hat Satellite server, regardless of whether the IP address will change along with the hostname or not.

 The usage of

 --ssl-org=<organization/company> --ssl-orgunit=<department> --ssl-email=<email address> --ssl-ca-password=<password>]